WordPress/gutenberg/data/README.md

 ### `wp.data.registerSelectors( reducerKey: string, newSelectors: object )`

-If your module or plugin needs to expose its state to other modules and plugins, you'll have to register state seclectors.
+If your module or plugin needs to expose its state to other modules and plugins, you'll have to register state selectors.

 A selector is a function that takes the current state value as a first argument and extra arguments if needed and returns any data extracted from the state.